egallesio/ArduinoML-yacc/README.md

 ## Syntax

 The syntax used for this implementation is close to the G4 ANTLR one used in the original ArduinoML implementation.
+The main differences with it
+are:

-The main difference lies in the usage of (old school) semicolon as bricks and actions terminators.
+- usage of (old school) semicolon as bricks and actions terminators.
 This permits to have:

     - a better automatic indentation support in editors when they are told that their buffer is written in C.
     - a better error recovery (errors use the GNU format).

+- comments use the `//` C++ syntax (for a better fonctification when buffer in C mode)

 Here is a simple example: